miraheze/statichelp/content/tech-docs/Tech:Server_admin_log.md

 title: Tech:Server admin log
 ---

+## 2025-09-17

+* 23:17 MirahezeLSBot: [universalomega@mwtask181] finished deploy of {'pull': 'landing', 'landing': True} to all - SUCCESS in 24s
+* 23:17 MirahezeLSBot: [universalomega@mwtask181] starting deploy of {'pull': 'landing', 'landing': True} to all
+* 22:18 MirahezeLSBot: [skye@test151] finished deploy of {'config': True} to test151 - SUCCESS in 0s
+* 22:18 MirahezeLSBot: [skye@test151] starting deploy of {'config': True} to test151
+* 22:10 @pskyechology: sql xyywiki:  UPDATE redirect SET rd_namespace=4, rd_title='Bureaucrat' WHERE rd_from=4292;
+* 15:05 @pskyechology: test
+* 01:28 MirahezeLSBot: [universalomega@mwtask181] finished deploy of {'l10n': True, 'versions': '1.44'} to all - SUCCESS in 472s
+* 01:21 MirahezeLSBot: [universalomega@mwtask181] starting deploy of {'l10n': True, 'versions': '1.44'} to all
+* 01:20 MirahezeLSBot: [universalomega@mwtask181] finished deploy of {'versions': '1.44', 'upgrade_extensions': 'MirahezeMagic'} to all - SUCCESS in 25s
+* 01:19 MirahezeLSBot: [universalomega@mwtask181] starting deploy of {'versions': '1.44', 'upgrade_extensions': 'MirahezeMagic'} to all

 ## 2025-09-16

 * 23:41 MirahezeLSBot: [universalomega@mwtask181] finished deploy of {'pull': 'landing', 'landing': True} to all - SUCCESS in 27s